MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/request-rate-limit-policy.md

 When a request exceeds the limit on maximum number of concurrent requests:
   * The request's state, as presented by [System information commands](systeminfo.md), will be `Throttled`.
-  * The error message will include the the *origin* of the throttling and the *capacity* that's been exceeded.
+  * The error message will include the *origin* of the throttling and the *capacity* that's been exceeded.
 For example:
     * Examples:

       1. A throttled `.create table` command, that was classified to the `default` workload group, which has a limit of 80 concurrent requests at the scope of the workload group: